r-grandorder/fgo-guides/references/coins_calculator.md

     - Currently (May 2022) only the following old welfares got coins: Elizabeth Variants (HW 2021), Bunyan (Learning with Manga Collab)
     - Those that had reruns after Anni6 also got coins in their respective events: Gray, Nobukatsu
     - Old welfares obtainable from Main Interludes/RP shop don't give out coins
+    - With the recently released Evocation Festivals, older welfares can now get coins via the shop.
+- Welfares get 480 coins from their Event or the Evocation shop.
+You need to raise the servant to bond 15 to farm the remaining 180 coins.

 # Obtaining Coins